mykelalvis/FT/Traveller/WORKING/Mongoose/Central Supply Catalogue Update 2023/Central Supply Catalog.md

 Artillery weapons shoot projectiles along a ballistic trajectory, allowing them to ‘lob’ shots at targets out of sight.
 When firing at a target that can be seen, Artillery weapons follow the usual rules for ranged attacks.

 When attempting indirect fire at a target that cannot be physically seen, the attack suffers a DM-2 penalty.
-In addition, if the precise location of the targets is not known (enemies are behind a wall or have ducked down into a trench, for example) the attack will land 1D metres in a random direction away from them for every 100 metres the target is from the attacker, minus the Effect of the attack roll.
+In addition, if the precise location of the targets is not known (enemies are behind a wall or have ducked down into a trench, for example) the attack will land 1D meters in a random direction away from them for every 100 meters the target is from the attacker, minus the Effect of the attack roll.
 A negative Effect will, of course, add to this distance instead.

 It is worth remembering that knowing where targets may be does not mean they need to be seen.
 The use of sensors, as described on page 160 of the Traveller Core _Rulebook_ , provide a good indication where enemies are lurking, as can forward observers.